Ali-tz/Does-climate-region-in-the-us-influences-power-outages-/README.md

 This display the anomaly level in terms of months.
 We notice that colder it is, the more extreme value el Nino takes.

 <iframe src="assets/Mean Anomaly level per U.S State.html" width=800 height=600 frameBorder=0></iframe>
+Finally, here we can see the mean anomaly value per state.
+We notice, obviously, that warm states have a higher anomaly level (like Kansa or Texas), and on the other hand colder countries have a lower anomaly level (like North Dakota).

 ### Interesting Aggregates